atomhudson/DSA/README.md

 To get the most out of this repository, you should have:

-- Basic programming knowledge in a language like Java, Python, or C++
+- Basic programming knowledge in a language like Java, Python, or Algorithm_and_Practice.C++
 - Understanding of basic programming concepts such as variables, loops, and conditionals
 - Familiarity with basic data structures (arrays, linked lists) and algorithms (sorting, searching)